DiogoJackson/ButtR/README.md

 ## Overview

-`ButtR` is an R package designed to simplify the download and handling of the **Oz Butterflies Database**, a large dataset containing comprehensive records of reflectance spectra and photography of Australian butterflies.
+`ButtR` is an R package designed to simplify the download and extraction of the **OzButterflies Database**, a large dataset containing comprehensive records of reflectance spectra, calibrated photographs and CO1 sequences of Australian butterflies.

-The Oz butterflies database can be downloaded manually from [Butterfly database site](https://blog.datadryad.org).
-However, it is simpler to use this package to do so.
-The database is quite large, so if the entire database is not required, `buttR` provides an efficient mechanism to download and install only the desired parts of the database.
+The OzButterflies database can be downloaded manually from [Dryad](https://blog.datadryad.org), however it is simpler to use `ButtR` to do so.
+The database is quite large, so if the entire database is not required, `ButtR` provides an efficient mechanism to download and install only the desired parts of the database.
+It is also much simpler to install the entire database using `ButtR` than to download and extract all of the zip files.

-If you use the Oz butterflies database, please cite the paper: \
+If you use the OzButterflies database, please cite the paper: \
 📌 **[Citation to be added]**

 ## Why Use `ButtR`?